TomDDG/ZXPicoMD/Code/README.md

 To jump to a specific section click on the links below

 - [Notes of how to Identify which drive the Interface 1 is Accessing](#notes-of-how-to-identify-which-drive-the-interface-1-is-accessing)
+- [Notes on sending data to the Interface 1]#notes-on-sending-data-to-the-interface-1
 - [Notes on using the 2nd CORE](#notes-on-using-the-2nd-core)
 - [Notes on Memory Usage](#notes-on-memory-usage)
 - [Notes on Driving the OLED Screen](#notes-on-driving-the-oled-screen)